dottjt/plastic/other/unused/01-life-unused.md

 faltering into a gargantuam puddle of chromatic green,

  at a crack-clinic shootout

+Wish-washing the unadulterated scum out of my life couldn't

  even more so than my initial struggle to weasel myself into the world of publishing.